A peaceful sub-species of homo split off from humans

 The new breed built upon the humans' achievements, took control of their own evolution, and survived the Great Extinction.
 They created a society that is honest, fair, free, and warm, that spans the globe, and that has lasted for three thousand years.
 They reseeded Earth's biosphere from genetic data files etched in glass, making a garden of the world's living things.
 No other creature in Earth's history did that, either.
 One could say they reached a higher plane of existence.

 The year is 5025, at the start of the sixth millennium AD.
 We're in an ice age.
-A mile-thick sheet of ice covers most of Earth.
-The air is toxic, the water depleted of oxygen.
-Almost all of the world's living things, including humans, are extinct.
+A mile-thick sheet of ice covers most of Europe, Asia, and North America.
+Almost all of the world's living things, including humans, went extinct.
 Earth will again be the blue planet teeming with life, but humans will not be alive to see it.

 Many civilizations came and went — Sumerian, Babylonian, Persian, and Mayan, to name a few.
 Each successive civilization flourished, puzzled about the ones that went before, and then fell.
 The Indus Valley Civilization lasted for a thousand years and then died because its climate changed.
 Easter Islanders started with a forested bird-nesting paradise and ended with a denuded landscape and a decimated population.
 How they got that way is still being debated.
 In the late Anthropocene — the time of humans on Earth — a single civilization covered the globe.
 They, too, collapsed.